Vortex Flow Meter Operating Principle

 They require straight lengths of pipe both upstream and downstream of the flowmeter to properly characterize the flow.
 Although the straight length requirements for a vortex meter are lower than required for many flow instruments this still could be prohibitive in some applications.
 See our guide on Vortex Meter Installation for further discussion on best practice for installation.

-Cost will depend on the specification of the vortex flow meter with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
+The cost of a vortex meter will depend on the specification, with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
 However, for smaller sizes the installed cost of vortex meters is competitive with that of orifice meters.

 The following pages on Control and Instrumentation.com give more detail on Flow Measurement and Vortex Meter Installation:

-For those who want to delve further into the world of flow measurement, then the following books will be of interest:
+For those who want to read further about the theory of flow measurement and the differing types of flow instrumentation, then the following books will be of interest: